sponkurtus2/angelic.nvim/README.md

 })
 ```

-## Why this colors?
+## Why these colors?
-You may be wondering why the colors changed a lot, and well, the colors are because of what I see on my girlfriend.
+You may be wondering why the colors changed a lot.
+The colors are because of what I see in my girlfriend's outfits.
-She's a bit of this colors, and you can see it on her outfits, and even on her personality.
+She's uses quite a few of these colors, and you can see it in her outfits, and even in her personality.

 ## Contributing